teuben/nemo/docs/source/index.rst

    We also keep a local copy of
    `readthedocs on astroumd <https://www.astro.umd.edu/~teuben/nemo/readthedocs/html>`_. as sometimes  https://astronemo.readthedocs.io is not being updated.

+.. note::  Names ending in **(*)** are sections that have not been fully cleaned up and can contain old latex markup

 .. toctree::
    :numbered: